TaylorT52/MediaPipeHandPose/README.md

 - handposeF.py --> python script for YOLO + mediapipe + hand gestures
 - send_it.py --> sudo python3 send_it.py connects to switch
 # some notes
-- jetson nano, ubuntu 18
+- jetson orin, ubuntu 18